 You will need to complete stage 1 before booking stage 2.

-Completion of Stage 1- eLearning -can vary for each person, but on average take 1.5hours.
+Completion of Stage 1 (eLearning) varies for each person, but it takes on average 1 and ½ hours to complete.

-Stage 2 is completed online and the workshop runs for up to 2.5 hours, with a 10-minute break.
+Stage 2 is completed online, and the workshop runs for 2 ½ hours, with a 10-minute break.

 You can log into your account using the email address you used at the start of the course to check your status and see if you have completed it before.